- Introduction: Battle For South America — TAM vs. Korean

 UPDATE: Unfortunately, as of 2018, Korean Air SkyPass is no longer a transfer partner of Chase Ultimate Rewards.
 Only Marriott Bonvoy points can be transferred to Korean Air SkyPass miles as of 2021.

-While Korean Air SkyPass doesn’t partner with American Express Membership Rewards or Starwood Preferred Guest, they are transfer partners with Chase Ultimate Rewards.
+While Korean Air SkyPass doesn’t partner with American Express Membership Rewards, they are transfer partners with Chase Ultimate Rewards.
 Ultimate Rewards points are still among the easiest points currencies to come across through everyday spend, given that there are cards accruing bonus points on dining, travel, gas, office supply stores, cellular phones, landline, internet, and cable TV services: